gvwilson/sdxpy/src/index.md

 you know how programming tools work, you'll be more likely to use them and better able to use them well.

-## How You Can Help

-Everything is welcome, but what would help most is:
+Help of all kinds is welcome—we are very grateful for the following:

 1. Fixes for mistakes in the code, the descriptions, or the formatting.
     All of the examples run and all of the tests pass,